Do You Want To Start A New Company In Australia?

 In Australia, the company registration process has been automated by many reliable and cost-effective online service providers, like Company 123.
 We usually refer our clients to these online providers, but ask them to come back when they are finished.

 Why?
-Because online service providers, while fast and cheap, produce standard documents – specifically, company constitutions – that are effective in a lot of situations, but may need adjustment for a particular situation.
+Because online service providers, while fast and cheap, produce standard documents – specifically, company constitutions – that are effective in a lot of situations, but may need adjustment for your particular situation.
 It’s like buying a coat at a department store.
 Maybe the sleeves are too long for you?
 You will need to take the coat to a tailor or an alteration service to have the sleeves taken up.
+We tailor your documents to fit your business model.

 Why Editing Your Company’s Constitution May Be Important

 In our experience, most people (it could be as high as 80%) who create new companies never read their company constitution.
 Why?
-Because the constitution is long, legal document full of dense concepts and unusual language.
-Let us do that for you.
-We can review your company constitution and help you make changes to it so that it is more suitable for your use.
+Because the constitution is a long, legal document full of dense concepts and unusual language.
+We will review your company constitution and help you make changes to it so that it is more suitable for your use.
 Don’t discover there is a problem in your constitution when a dispute erupts with your business partners, maybe years after you create the company.

 You May Also Need A Shareholders Agreement